Rebetika: Music: Food: Art: Nature: ANZAC

 Any services not mentioned in main itinerary

-Starting from 01/01/2018 there will be a new tax called, 'Overnight stay tax", which has to be paid directly at the hotel and for 3 star hotels is as follows;
+Starting from 01/01/2018 there will be a new tax called, 'Overnight stay tax", which has to be paid directly at the hotel.
+For 3 star hotelsit is as follows;

-All part of the 'rescure the Greek economy' plan.
-In 2016 when Brent was there they increased the GST on coffee only - hit them at the cafes!!!
+All part of the 'rescue the Greek economy' plan.
+In 2016 when Brent was in Greece they increased the GST on coffee only - hit them at the cafes!!!
 Now days they have to have electronic processing of payments at cafes, with receipts - trying to catch the 'famous 'black economy' of Greece.

-Who really knows (this far in advance) what flight deals will be for this time.
-Prices now may not reflect prices later in the year.
+We can organise all flights.
+Who really knows what flight deals will be for this time.
 We will set a designated airline (once minimum numbers are reached) and those that arrive on this can avail themselves of the included transfers.
+It is best to lock in your airfare once we know we have the minimum numbers.

 You can book other airlines - some may wish to use frequent flyer points.
 The start point for those people would then be the first night hotel.
 You can get an idea of what flights will be by using our web flight enquiry/booking engine.
 Take the link that says 'Advanced Search'.